 If a non-working public holiday falls on a Tuesday or Thursday, the day in between the holiday and the weekend is also a free day in Hungary.
 This allows workers to enjoy an extended weekend.
 When this happens, the Saturday before or after usually becomes a business day.

-- Labour Day falls on Thursday 1 May, so Friday 2 May is a day off.
-The working day is moved to 17 May.
+- New Year’s Day falls on Thursday 1 January, so Friday 2 January is a day off.
+The working day is moved to 10 January.

-- Republic Day falls on Thursday 23 October, so Friday 24 October is a day off.
-The working day is moved to 18 October.
+- State Doundation Day falls on Thursday 20 August, so Friday 21 August is a day off.
+The working day is moved to 8 August.

 What do Employers Need to Know About Free Days in Hungary?